 One bias this study may have is that the police cadets were already considered above-average in terms of physical ability.
 This would allow them to perform better than the average person during the study.

-A 2018 systematic review also focused on dorsiflexion in the ankles.
-The study used randomized clinical trials and controlled clinical trials to compare the effects of static stretching, ballistic stretching, and PNF stretching.
-The search yielded 429 articles and 20 of those articles were used.
-The researchers found that all three types of stretching increased dorsiflexion range of motion when compared to a control group, but that ballistic stretching had the least effect.
+A 2018 systematic review also focused on comparing different types of stretching on ankle dorsiflexion.
+Based on 20 randomized-controlled trials, the study found all three types of stretching increased dorsiflexion when compared to a control group, but ballistic stretching had the least effect.

-The first two studies gave very similar outcomes in terms of torque output.
-Both studies found that ballistic stretching did not increase torque output when compared to other forms of stretching like static stretching, or not stretching at all.
-However, the second study did find evidence that supports what every blog said, ballistic stretching can help to increase range of motion.
+Two of the included studies gave similar outcomes in terms of torque output and found that ballistic stretching did not increase torque output when compared to other forms of stretching or no stretching.
+However, one of the studies found evidence that supports what every blog said: Ballistic stretching can help to increase range of motion.

 But one study rarely gives an accurate view of a topic.
 Looking at the bigger picture, the systematic review showed that although ballistic stretching does increase range of motion, it’s not the most effective form of stretching.